dotnet/runtime/docs/README.md

 - [.NET Globalization Invariant Mode](design/features/globalization-invariant-mode.md)
 - [WASM Globalization Icu](design/features/globalization-icu-wasm.md)
 - Many more under [design/features](design/features/)
+- Some runtime design can be found at [dotnet/designs](https://github.com/dotnet/designs)

 The Book of the Runtime is a set of chapters that go in depth into various interesting aspects of the design of the .NET Framework.